-If someone becomes unwell in the shopping centre with COVID-19 symptoms (see HSE guidance for symptoms) they should be accompanied to a designated isolation area via the isolation route, keeping a safe distance away from the symtomatic person and also making sure that others maintain a safe distance from the symptomatic person at all times.
+If someone becomes unwell in the shopping centre with COVID-19 symptoms (see HSE guideance for symptoms) they should be accompanied to a designated isolation area via the isolation route, keeping at least 2 metres away from the symtomatic person and also making sure that others maintain a distance of at least 2 metres from the symptomatic person at all times.
 The unwell individual should be provided with a face mask, if available, to be worn if in a room with other people or while exiting the premises.